Top Cruise and 'Top Gun: Maverick' touch down in Cannes

 AP Film Writer

-CANNES, France (AP) — Tom Cruise mania descended Wednesday in Cannes where the actor made a whirlwind appearance at the French film festival to screen “Top Gun: Maverick,” exalt the big screen and sit for a rare interview.
+CANNES, France (AP) — Tom Cruise mania descended Wednesday in Cannes where the actor made a whirlwind appearance at the film festival to walk the red carpet, exalt the big screen in a rare interview and watch a squadron of French fighter jets fly over the European premiere of “Top Gun: Maverick.”

+Cruise brought a palpable buzz to the Croisette, where throngs gathered around the Palais des Festivals shouting “Tom!” to try to get a glimpse of the 59-year-old star.
+“Great Balls of Fire” blared on the carpet.

 “I make movies for the big screen,” Cruise said to applause in an interview on stage at Cannes’ Debussy Theatre.